aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

    * **/getNFTsCollectionAlchemy** is accessible to any users, even anonymous users.
 All other API calls are protected and only available to Cognito authenticated users who have signed the blockchain transaction and received a valid identity and credentials.
    * **/corsProxy** is used to get the NFT metadata `.json` files if they are not on IPFS.
 All Images located on other domains will be displayed thanks to the following nextJS configuration (see next.config.js):

+## Test Lambda locally

+For example to test the GetNFTsMoralisLambdaFunction you can run:

+`sam local invoke "GetNFTsMoralisLambdaFunction" -e events/event-getNFTs-moralis.json --env-vars env.json`

+Rename the `env.json.sample` file, add your API keys to it and reference it in your `--env-vars` parameter.

 # Default README - SAM Template boilerplate

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders: